adammahon/tracks/README.md

 * Data should be available at endpoint `localhost:3000/tracks/top.json` and requested from the client.
 * Image paths can be assumed by getting a slugified `artist` name plus an extension.
 (See `images/`)
 * Please include a way to sort by `playCount` and `artist` on the client.

+## Startup Instructions
+1. Install Node & NPM
+2. Run `npm install` in the root of the project
+3. Run `npm start` in the root of the project

+### Caveats
+* This project has only been tested in the latest release of Google Chrome.
+It may not work in prior releases or other browsers.
+* This project has only been built using Node `12.16.3` and NPM `6.14.4`.
+It may not build properly in other versions